 Listen, O daughter, consider and give ear: Forget your people and your father’s house.
-(Psalms 45:10)
+(Psalm 45:10)

 Instead, they were longing for a better country—a heavenly one.
 Therefore God is not ashamed to be called their God, for he has prepared a city for them.
 (Hebrews 11:16)

 God has prepared for us a city that He believes to be suitable for human beings to live in.
-Right now God is preparing the inhabitants of that city, so when it comes to the earth it can install and maintain Paradise.
+Right now God is preparing the inhabitants of that city, so that when it comes to the earth, it can install and maintain Paradise.

 By faith Abraham, when God tested him, offered Isaac as a sacrifice.
 He who had received the promises was about to sacrifice his one and only son, (Hebrews 11:17)

-Whenever God gives us a promise He always tests us to see if we will obey Him.
-The willingness of Abraham to sacrifice his only son, the son for whom he had waited twenty-five years, reminds us of Christ in Gethsemane who was offering up His fellowship with God.
+Whenever God gives us a promise, He always tests us to see if we will obey Him.
+The willingness of Abraham to sacrifice his only son, the son for whom he had waited 25 years, reminds us of Christ in Gethsemane who was offering up His fellowship with God.
 These both are acts of obedience to God that are beyond all we can imagine.